Certora/Documentation/docs/prover/cli/conf-file-api.md

 Instead of generating a complete conf file from scratch, users can take one of these generated conf files as a basis for their modifications.

-## Conf Files in the VS Code IDE Extension
+## Conf files in the VS Code IDE extension
 The [Certora IDE Extension](https://marketplace.visualstudio.com/items?itemName=Certora.vscode-certora-prover) automatically generates conf files for each configured job; these conf files are stored in the VS code project under the folder  `certora/confs`.